 - A high 10% concentration of this vitamin is supported in the formula by zinc salt of pyrrolidone carboxylic acid to balance visible aspects of sebum activity.

-So both promise to do different things – Paula’s more concerned with size of your pores (yes please!) while the Ordinary focuses on its ability to reduce blemishes, congestion, and sebum.
+So both promise to do different things – Paula’s more concerned with the size of your pores (yes please!) while the Ordinary focuses on its ability to reduce blemishes, congestion, and sebum.